Roll the Tape!

 As a class, come up with a theme or title that will drive the format of the video.
 Keep in mind that the length of the video should be 10 minutes or less.
 Ideas: Walking Through a Day at (your school’s name); The Top Ten Things to Know about Your School; What People Are Saying about Your School.
 Once the theme has been decided, divide the class into groups of three-four students.
 Assign each group a sub-topic or two (sub-topics will come from the list of important or unique things about the school such as lunchtime, teachers, principal, classes, first day, etc.).

-- As students complete the project and collect their footage, they use the Footage Rubric as a guide (Attachment Two).
+As students complete the project and collect their footage, they use the Footage Rubric as a guide (Handout Two).
 The teacher also uses this rubric for grading the footage and work of each group.

-- All of the scripts should be collected and graded by the teacher using the Script Rubric (Attachment Three).
+All of the scripts should be collected and graded by the teacher using the Script Rubric (Handout Three).
 It is important to make sure that there isn’t any overlapping of information between groups and that the script lines up with the footage.

-- As the students complete their final editing, they use the Small-Group Finished-Product Rubric (Attachment Four) as a guide.
+As the students complete their final editing, they use the Small-Group Finished-Product Rubric (Handout Four) as a guide.
 The teacher also grades using the criteria on this rubric.

-The assessments will be done using the rubrics (Attachments One-Four: Responsibility Sheet, Footage Rubric, Script Rubric, and Small-Group Finished-Product Rubric).
+The assessments will be done using the rubrics (Handouts One-Four: Responsibility Sheet, Footage Rubric, Script Rubric, and Small-Group Finished-Product Rubric).
 Additionally, the teacher should observe the level of cooperation in each group.

 Students present their video to a group of fifth grade students who will be entering the middle school in the fall.